Conquering a mountain of hard drives: Making sense of NAS and DAS.

 It’s wild that I still see photographers and videographers with stacks of portable external hard drives scattered across their desk or office.
 Data storage is a critical consideration for many who deal with large volumes of images and videos and many just aren’t handling it well.
 I see lots of bad practices posted online.
 I can’t say that I handle it perfectly but I’ve made sure to set myself up in a way that reduces headaches, clutter and consolidated my data.
 In an effort to help others in this area I will attempt to distill the basics of two of data storage solutions and why it’s not just either/or when it comes to the two.

-Direct Attached Storage (DAS) and Network Attached Storage (NAS).
+These two solutions are Direct Attached Storage (DAS) and Network Attached Storage (NAS).
 Below, I will delve into their features and performance and use cases to help you better understand them.
 But before going further It’s important to understand two terms, RAID and JBOD, which can be used in both storage systems.

 RAID (Redundant Array of Independent Disks) combines multiple physical disk drives into a single logical unit to improve data performance, redundancy, or both.
 RAID has various levels that offer unique benefits, allowing users to prioritize performance, data protection, or a combination based on their needs.
 You can read about those levels HERE